 We have broken down our washing advice into two main groups of fibres: Merino/Silk and Cotton/Linen/Bamboo

 Merino Wool and Silk Garments:

 Merino is a tricky beast to clean so that it maintains its integrity and ensures it lasts.
 Being a very fine wool fibre means it needs to be treated with more care than your typical natural fibre such as cotton, linen and bamboo which are all much more robust.
 What merino does have going for it in the cleaning department is that it does not need frequent washing.
 Because of its amazing ability to regulate temperatures and wick moisture form a human body, it has unique deodorising characteristics.
-This means that merino garments do not absorb smells and body odour.
-Meaning they stay fresher for longer and require much less laundering.
-This runs true for most natural fibres as they breath so well.
+This means that merino garments do not absorb smells and body odour, meaning they stay fresher for longer and require much less laundering.
+This runs true for most natural fibres as they breathe so well.
 We only recommend washing clothing if there are noticeable stains or smell.
 This in turn helps to reduce water usage and therefore is beneficial to our environment.
 Less frequent laundering also increases the lifespan of clothing, meaning you get longer out of your products.

 Garments with a silk content (check your care labels in all your clothing) should be treated the same as wool.
-For instance if you have a garment with a bended fibre content of 50% cotton and 50% silk – wash to the most delicate fibre, in this case silk.
+For instance if you have a garment with a blended fibre content of 50% cotton and 50% silk – wash to the most delicate fibre, in this case silk.